maelstrom-software/maelstrom/doc/book/src/spec.md

 These are the device files from `/dev` to add to the job's environment.
 Any subset can be specified.

 Any specified device will be mounted in `/dev` based on its name.
-For example, `Null` would be mounted at `/dev/null`. **For this to work, there must be a file located at the expected location in the underlying file system.** In other words, if your job is going to specify `Null`, it also needs to have an empty file at `/dev/null` for the system to mount the device onto.
+For example, `Null` would be mounted at `/dev/null`.
+For this to work, there must be a file located at the expected location in the container file system.
+In other words, if your job is going to specify `Null`, it also needs to have an empty file at `/dev/null` for the system to mount the device onto.
 This is one of the use cases for the "stubs" layer type.